GabrielleFeliciaA/Stroke_Prediction/README.md

 In the modelling process, using the logistic regression algorithm, several models are created to produce the best model.
 An explanation of each model is as follows:
 - `Model 1`: Model the dependent variable with all predictor variables using data in which the missing value has been removed
-- `Model 2`: Model the dependent variable with age, avg_glucose_level, and hypertension as the predictors using data in which the missing value has been removed
+- `Model 2`: Model the dependent variable with `age`, `avg_glucose_level`, and `hypertension` as the predictors using data in which the missing value has been removed
-- `Model 3`: Model the dependent variable with only age and avg_glucose_level variables as the predictors using data in which the missing value has been removed
+- `Model 3`: Model the dependent variable with only `age` and `avg_glucose_level` variables as the predictors using data in which the missing value has been removed
 - `Model 4`: Model the dependent variable with all predictor variables using data in which the missing value has been replaced
-- `Model 5`: Model the dependent variable with age, avg_glucose_level, hypertension and heart_disease variables as the predictors using data in which the missing value has been replaced
+- `Model 5`: Model the dependent variable with `age`, `avg_glucose_level`, `hypertension` and `heart_disease` variables as the predictors using data in which the missing value has been replaced
-- `Model 6`: Model the dependent variable with age and avg_glucose_level variables as the predictors using data in which the missing value has been replaced
+- `Model 6`: Model the dependent variable with `age` and `avg_glucose_level` variables as the predictors using data in which the missing value has been replaced
-- `Model 7`: Model the dependent variable with age variable only as the predictor using data in which the missing value has been replaced
+- `Model 7`: Model the dependent variable with `age` variable only as the predictor using data in which the missing value has been replaced

 ## Logistic Regression Best Model Evaluation & Conclusion
 `Model 6`, featuring age and glucose level predictors, emerges as the top-performing model for stroke prediction.
 It exhibits the highest sensitivity among all models while maintaining a respectable level of specificity.
 Moreover, it boasts a commendable AUC value, nearing one, underscoring its effectiveness in predicting stroke occurrences.
 Specifically, Model 6 achieves an AUC value of 0.86, a specificity score of 0.72, and a sensitivity of 0.86.